benwiz/blog/_posts/2018-12-21-how-to-deploy-https-github-pages-custom-aws-route53-domain.md

 5. Do not enter anything into the _Name_ field
 6. Under the _Type_ dropdown, select _A - IPv4 addresses_
 7. The _Alias_ toggle should be set to _No_
-8. Enter the following four IP addresses into the _value_ text area
+8. Enter the following four IP addresses into the _value_ text area.
+Then click _Save Record Set_.

 ```text
 185.199.108.153